 - The sky, which was divided into 13 levels

 - The earth described as a plane with 4 directions

 - The underworld, divided into 9 tiers

 The connection of these three levels —as they had implied— evoked a cyclical process, which has granted the illustration of this concept in their entire culture.
-A clear example is the sun, as it signified a source of life as well as the power of death.
-This star —labeled Kinich Ahau by the Mayas— was considered a supreme divinity, since its contact between heaven, earth, and the underworld was an endless cycle, in such way that it granted a direct or indirect connection with their gods.
+A clear example is the Sun, as it signified a source of life as well as the power of death.
+This star —labeled Kinich Ahau by the Mayas— was considered a supreme divinity, since its contact between heaven, earth, and the underworld was an endless cycle, in such a way that it granted a direct or indirect connection with their gods.

 Another of its most influential deities —which among other characteristics— relates to nature and specifically agriculture, is Kukulkan or feathered serpent.
 Its temple in Chichen Itza holds a meaning that combines its entire beliefs, particularly with the sun god.